mp5ka5/a10soc_btc_block_test/README.md

 # Bitcoin Block Test Program
-This design demonstrates Bitcoin mining using Intel Arria 10 SoC FPGA.
+This design demonstrates Bitcoin mining on Intel Arria 10 SoC FPGA.
 The ARM processor reads block information given by user and completes a pre-computing of hash.
 The FPGA receives init data and finishes rest of computation with all possible nonces to produce hash blocks.
 For simplicity, any produced block has 32-bit leading zeros is considered to be valid therefore the corresponding nonce will be collected and sent back to processor.
 The FPGA performace is XG Hash/sec.

 Hash Algorithm
 ------